KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#3/DAY-#2.md

 # Day-#2: Incident Response Basics – Linux Suspicious Bash Script Execution
 # Objective:
-The objective of this lab is to help students understand the core steps of incident response by investigating a suspicious bash script execution on a Linux system.
-Students will learn how to detect, analyze, and respond to a basic script-based intrusion.
+The objective of this lab was to understand the core steps of incident response by investigating a suspicious bash script execution on a Linux system.
+I learned how to detect, analyze, and respond to a basic script-based intrusion.

 ## What is Incident Response?
 **Incident Response (IR)** is the process of detecting and managing a cybersecurity incident to minimize impact and restore normal operations.
 This lab introduces a basic Linux scenario where an attacker’s script is executed through user error or misconfiguration.